 Despite imprisonment, Gotti remained Gambino boss, at least in his eyes, until he died from throat cancer in 2002.

-Enjoy this look at John Gotti and Paul Castellano?
+Enjoy this look at John Gotti and the hit he ordered on mob boss Paul Castellano?
 Next learn, about Richard Kuklinski, the most prolific hitman in Mafia history.
 The discover how Joe Masseria’s murder gave rise to the Mafia’s golden age.